 At trial, evidence was shown that Patty Rorrer was a DNA match to crime-related hairs; it indisputably connected her to the murders.
 On March 6, 1998, a jury convicted Patty Rorrer of the two aggravated murders.
 During the penalty phase the prosecution asked the jury to impose the death penalty.
 By a 12 – 0 vote, the jury instead gave Rorrer a sentence of life without the possibility of parole.

-Judges for Justice firmly asserts Patty Rorrer’s innocence.
-She had nothing to do with this shocking crime.
+Judges for Justice believes Patty Rorrer is innocent.
+But in the end, that is for the good people of the Lehigh Valley to decide.
 There are compelling doubts concerning the credibility of the hair evidence.
 Specifically, there are concerns regarding whether the hairs examined by the FBI lab in 1997 can be definitively linked to those discovered on Joann’s car seat in 1994.
 Furthermore, Walter Traupman, an eyewitness who stated he saw an altercation between Joann Katrinak and her husband, Andy, on December 15, 1994, was not disclosed to the Rorrer defense and his letter to the lead investigator was destroyed, raising serious questions about the fairness (due process) of the proceedings.

 A human hair, approximately five inches in length, was discovered clenched in Joann Katrinak’s right hand, while a torn-off fingernail was found on the her chest.
 Strikingly, neither the hair nor the fingernail has undergone mitochondrial DNA testing to date.
 Judges for Justice strongly asserts that DNA testing on both the hair and the fingernail will reveal a critical connection – they originate from the same individual, and this individual is not Patty Rorrer.
 Essentially, this DNA testing will establish:

 1. Patty Rorrer’s complete innocence, and